butterrsoft/GyrSync/README.md

 Powered via your VGA port, or any USB-C cable.
 Or both; USB cannot backfeed VGA.
 Updates/reprograms via a single Gitbash Make command through an $8USD UPDI friend.

 ### Acknowledgments/Confessions:
-Built after Gambaman’s superb Ultimate VGA to Scart Adapter.
+Built after Gambaman’s superb [Ultimate VGA to Scart Adapter](https://hackaday.io/project/165634-the-ultimate-vga-to-scart-adapter).
 I got carried away.
 Code by Claude, and, yes, I am embarrassed.
 All free and open-source, but who doesn't like seeing their name in print? :)

 ## UI
 Single button-presses change basic modes and adjust settings.
 Button-holds are timed to move between secondary modes, activating on release.
 Set the dongle as you want, then lock it so you can’t bump anything.

-Dongle starts at Factory Reset – Mode 1, Profile 1, button locked out.
+Dongle starts at Factory Reset – Mode 1, Profile 1, button locked out, EDID off, all adjustments at default.

 UI topology:
 ```text